akariiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiiii/LuaS/README.md

 # KAT Adjustable Ammo
 A [KAT (Knife Ability Test)](https://roblox.com/games/KAT) script that allows you to change the revolver's ammo capacity (how much bullets and/or ammo it can hold).
 Obfuscated for reasons.
-This repository is discontinued since I don't code in Lua that much anymore.
+This is the only script I am making for a Roblox game since I don't code in Lua that much anymore.
+If the developers of KAT patch this script, I will not attempt to fix or make a new version of this script.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # How to use